-If you’re travelling by vehicle, you can either journey up the scenic and well-maintained North Klondike Highway (#2), or seasonally over the enchanting Top of the World Highway (#9).
+If you’re travelling by vehicle, you can journey up the scenic and well-maintained North Klondike Highway (#2) through Yukon territory, or seasonally over the enchanting Top of the World Highway (#9) Through Alaska.

 For up-to-date road conditions, please visit Yukon 511 or call the Visitor Information Centre at 867-993-5566.

-Most people fly to Dawson via Whitehorse, but individuals visiting from Old Crow, Inuvik can grab a direct flight with Air North, Yukon’s Airline.
+Most people fly to Dawson via Whitehorse, but individuals visiting from Old Crow or Inuvik can grab a direct flight with Air North, Yukon’s Airline.

 If you’re flying to the Yukon from all other destinations, you can access the Erik Nielson Whitehorse International Airport through Air North, Yukon’s Airline and Air Canada.
 Westjet also offers flights seasonally (May-September).
 International flights also fly to Whitehorse directly from Frankfurt, Germany with Condor Airlines (May-September).

 The Dawson City Airport (YDA) is approximately 15 minutes from downtown Dawson.
-Check with your hotel if they offer airport shuttle pickup or give the Klondike Experience a call at 867-993-3821.
+Check with your hotel to see if they offer airport shuttle pickup.

 Piloting your own aircraft?
 Then check out Nav Canada for information regarding runways, weather and flight planning.